 - Professional cleaning of the teeth above and below the gum line (into the pockets) to remove the plaque and hard deposits (calculus / tartar), and

 - Trying to remove risk factors such as smoking.

 Gum disease causes permanent damage to the supporting tissues; therefore the aim of treatment is to stop the progression of the disease through controlling the bacteria.
 This is an ongoing, lifelong activity.
 Your dentist is trained in managing periodontal problems.
 They may also use a hygienist to assist in your care.
 You may also be referred to a Periodontist if your dentist considers your condition needs more advanced care.
-A specialist periodontist has gained additional qualifications and experience to satisfy the requirements of the State Dental Board and may therefore use the title “Periodontist”.
+A periodontist has gained additional qualifications and experience to satisfy the requirements of the State Dental Board and may therefore use the title “Periodontist”.